LarsChrWiik/Notes/books/the_lean_startup/README.md

 The goal is to increase the build-measure-learn feedback loop while keeping costs low.
 The more we learn, the faster we can pivot to something that works, and the faster we can come up with a product that will generate income.

-**If you ask any entrepreneur that has compleated a pivot, they will say that they wish they did it sooner**.
+**If you ask any entrepreneur that has completed a pivot, they will say that they wish they did it sooner**.

 ### Customer Segment Pivot